ConservationMetrics/gc-docs/docs/reference/gc-toolkit/onboarding/index.md

 Guardian Connector can preserve your CoMapeo projects through its Archive Server, and make its data available for you through the tools that we’ve seen already.

-To sync with Guardian Connector, you will need your CoMapeo Archive Server address: https://comapeo.alias.guardianconnector.net/
+To exchange data with Guardian Connector, you will need your CoMapeo Archive Server address: https://comapeo.alias.guardianconnector.net/

 ### Windmill